namitharayasam/namitharayasam.github.io/_pages/about.md

 I completed my undergraduate studies in Computer Science at [PES University](https://pes.edu/about/), specializing in Machine Intelligence and Data Science.
 During this time, I also developed a bio-inspired SLAM system that localizes robots using event-camera data, leveraging brain-inspired attractor dynamics for self-correcting spatial memory.

 Outside of research, I'm a Carnatic classical singer.
-I'm endlessly curious about behavioural neuroscience and biohacking.
+I'm also endlessly curious about behavioural neuroscience and biohacking.
 Send me your favorite obscure brain fact.

 Feel free to reach out if you’d like to discuss research, collaborations, or interesting ideas!